Sir Thomas and Lady Dixon Park

 The Sir Thomas and Lady Dixon Park is a park in South Belfast, Northern Ireland, covering almost 130 acre and is accessible from the Upper Malone Road.
 It includes meadows, woodland, riverside fields, formal rose gardens, a walled garden and a Japanese garden, as well as a children's playground, coffee shop, an orienteering course and many walks.
 It is owned and maintained by Belfast City Council's Parks and Cemeteries Services Section.
-On 14 July 2010, the park hosted annual International Rose Trials, the highlight of Rose Week, involving judges from around the world.
+On 14 July 2010, the park hosted the annual International Rose Trials, the highlight of Rose Week, involving judges from around the world.

 History

 The park was bequeathed to the people of Belfast in 1959 by Lady Edith Stewart Dixon and was dedicated to the memory of her husband, the late Sir Thomas Dixon.
 The first roses were planted in 1964 and the Trial roses were judged for the first time in summer 1965.
 A permanent panel of judges is provided by the Rose Society of Northern Ireland, formed by Craig Wallace in 1964.